aws-samples/amazon-opensearchserverless-searchapp/README.md

 - Repeat the dependency installation in these folders  - amplify/backend/custom/opensearchserverless, amplify/backend/custom/waf01222014
   and amplify/backend/function/moviesearch56199296
 - Run `amplify init` command to initialize the [amplify](https://docs.amplify.aws/javascript/tools/cli/start/key-workflows/#amplify-init) project based on the contents of the directory.
+- Update the ip-address of your machine in the WAF rules to allow traffic from the ip-set [here](amplify/backend/custom/waf01222014/cdk-stack.ts)(line 41).
 - Run `amplify push` to build and deploy the backend resources, resource list would be as below.
     ![Alt text](project_assets/aws_cli_push.png)

   After successful deployment, the resource metadata will be saved in <B>amplify-meta.json</B>

+  Manually upload some movie trailers into S3 matching their id.

 ### Frontend
 - From the project's root folder, run `npm install` to install the frontend dependencies.